 };

-This code is slightly simplified and omits some boilerplate. active-word is a CSS class containing styles, such as a light background color, to make the active word stand out.
-This is how the following word highlighting was implemented:
+The code is slightly simplified and omits some boilerplate. active-word is a CSS class with styles (a light background color, in our case) that make the active word stand out.
+Here's the result:

 0:00

-The main thing to note is that we’re highlighting the active words outside of React’s render cycle by mutating DOM properties in a callback.
+The key thing to notice is that we're working outside React's render cycle, mutating DOM properties in a callback instead.

 Performance comparison

-Here’s a brief demonstration of the performance difference between storing currentTime in state and reactively responding to updates versus using callbacks and refs to skip React’s render.
+A quick demonstration of the difference between storing currentTime in state and reactively re-rendering, versus using callbacks and refs to skip React's render entirely.

-To do this, I’m using the Chrome dev tools to throttle my CPU to a 6x slowdown (to simulate a low-powered device) and recording a trace.
+For both runs, the Chrome dev tools are throttling CPU to a 6x slowdown (simulating a low-powered device) and recording a trace.

 Storing in state:

-This is also with a small test React app with a tiny component tree.
-The latency would be even higher in larger real-world apps.
+That's with a small test React app and a tiny component tree.
+The latency would be even higher in real-world apps.

 Using callbacks and refs:

 Buttery smooth, not a dropped frame in sight.
-Users are happy, the CPU is happy, the active token marker is happily skipping along, perfectly aligned with the audio.
-And yes, this is still with the 6x CPU throttle.
-The timeupdate event is handled in <1ms and results in 60fps.
+The CPU is happy, the active word marker is skipping along perfectly aligned with the audio, and this is still with the 6x CPU throttle.
+Each timeupdate event is handled in under 1ms, comfortably inside the 16ms budget.

 Accessing currentTime outside timeupdate

-What if we need to know the current time position outside of the timeupdate callback?
-A real example we faced is when trying to implement keyboard shortcut for skipping backwards and forwards.
+What if we need to know the current time position outside the timeupdate callback?
+A real example we faced is implementing keyboard shortcuts for skipping backward and forward.

 We use MousetrapJS for binding keyboard shortcuts to callbacks.
-How could we implement a YouTube-like shortcut to skip backwards 10 seconds?
+To implement a YouTube-like shortcut for skipping backward 10 seconds:

 useEffect(() => {